DaniJFerr/Work_Day-_Scheduler/README.md

 # Work_Day_Scheduler
-An Simple calendar application that allows a user to save events for each hour of the day
+An Simple calendar application that allows a user to save events for each hour of the day.

 # About